-Which naturally gave rise to a whole lot of hypocrisy:
+Which naturally gave rise to a whole lot of quasi-religious hypocrisy:

 One may easily see how desire for office or promotion led to hypocrisy.
 If sour looks, upturned eyes, nasal twang, speech garnished with Old Testament texts, were means to favor, there were others who could assume them besides those naturally afflicted with such habits.